-If an individual refuses or fails to comply with a subpoena, the ALJ must consider any changes in the situation since the subpoena was first issued and again determine whether the evidence or facts requested are reasonably necessary for the full presentation of the case.
-If so, the ALJ will prepare a memorandum to the OGC Regional Chief Counsel requesting enforcement of the subpoena (see A. below), and transmit the memorandum to the OGC Regional Chief Counsel through the HOCALJ who shall forward it to the RCALJ (see B. below).
+If an individual refuses or fails to comply with a subpoena, the administrative law judge (ALJ) will consider any change in circumstance since issuing the subpoena and re-evaluate whether the evidence or facts requested are reasonably necessary for the full presentation of the case.
+See generally Hearings, Appeals and Litigation Law (HALLEX) manual I-2-5-78.

 If the ALJ finds the information is reasonably necessary for the full presentation of the case, he or she will prepare a memorandum to the Office of the General Counsel (OGC) Regional Chief Counsel, requesting enforcement of the subpoena.
 In the memorandum, the ALJ will describe in detail:

 The evidence or facts sought; and